Miro-H/optimizing-elligator-1/documentation/optimizations/notes_miro.md

 ## Modular Inverse
 Since `q` is prime, there are alternatives to using the normal GCD algorithm for calculating the inverse:
 - **Fermat's theorem:** for `0 < a < q`, we have `a^(q-1) = 1 (mod q)` by Fermat's theorem.
 Thus, the inverse is `a^-1 = a^(q-2) (mod q)`.
 Therefore, we can do `log(q)` multiplications instead of `log(q)` expensive divisions (in expectation).
+- **Right-Shift Algorithm:** Based on work of Penk and using Montgommery inverses.
+Described [here](https://link.springer.com/content/pdf/10.1007%2F3-540-36400-5_6.pdf).
+Look also at [this](https://www.researchgate.net/publication/3387259_Improved_Montgomery_modular_inverse_algorithm) and [this](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=863048).

+## Modular Exponentiation
+Observations:
+1. Many power operations are to the power of small integers.
+Thus, add a function that only takes exponents of at most 64 bits in size.
+2. We don't need to shift the entire exponent `e`, we can just operate on it chunk by chunk!
+This enables us to use much cheaper integer shifts!

 ## Function Inlining
 ```